vivihuang/rasa-x-demo/data/nlu.md

 - how are the slots?
 - which slots are there?

-## intent:ask_faq_tutorials
-- are there some tutorials i could look at
-- do you have tutorials
-- i need a tutorial on how to use rasa
-- rasa tutorial
-- can you show me a tutorial
-- i would like to follow a tutorial
-- do you have a tutorial i can follow
-- i am looking for a tutorial
-- i want a tutorial on rasa
-- i need a rasa tutorial
-- please show me a tutorial
-- tutorial

 ## intent:ask_faq_voice
 - can I form a voice bot with rasa?